John Knill: Monument

 Knill had a three-sided granite obelisk built on the summit of Worvas Hill overlooking St Ives Bay.
 It was designed by architect John Wood, the Younger, and was constructed in 1782.
 The cost of the monument was £226 1s 6d, including five guineas to the owner of the land, Lord Arundel.
 The monument is 50 ft high and on one side is the Knill coat of arms including the motto Nil desperandum (Never despair) with Resurgam (I shall arise) carved above it; on another side are the words Johannes Knill.
 1782.; and on the third side I know that my Redeemer liveth.
 There is, in the interior, a huge granite coffin, presumedly for his body.

 It has been surmised that the building of the monument was because, as Knill wrote in a 1782 letter, he abhorred the practice of burial "within the body of the Church".
-He castigating the repeated use of consecrated ground for burial, which mirrored a contemporary minor philosophical movement.
+He castigated the repeated use of consecrated ground for burial, which mirrored a contemporary minor philosophical movement.
 Certainly, the parish church nearest to Knill's residence (St Ia) has, in modern times, a greatly raised churchyard partly as a result of this practice, being over 7 ft higher than the pavements and walkways which lead around it.
 However, Knill's work and official appointments led him away from St Ives and his intended mausoleum, and his philosophical rapprochement with ecclesiastical interment may or may not have occurred.

 The monument on Worvas Hill is above the 170 m contour and is a prominent landmark which vessels off the coast use as a navigation aid.
 It is a Grade II* listed structure.